 When law enforcement arrives, you can narrate your side of the story to them.
-However, never admit fault until you speak with your car wreck lawyer in Houston.
+However, never admit fault until you speak with your car accident lawyer in Houston.

 When dialing 911, ensure that you also request paramedics at the crash scene.
 If you've sustained injuries, you may want to access urgent medical care to reduce your risk of complications.
 The medical report may also increase your chances of success in your injury claim.

 Accident scene photos and videos can be of tremendous help in your accident claim.
 Also remember to document essential details like the accident site, the drivers, passengers, and potential witnesses' contact information, car models, etc. Take note of the road conditions at the time of the crash and ask the drivers for their insurance details.

-Always speak with an experienced car wreck lawyer in Houston before taking any other step in your claim.
+Always speak with an experienced car accident lawyer in Houston before taking any other step in your claim.
 Your attorney will access your case and give you the best advice on how to follow it up to get the best possible financial settlement.

 These are the processes for filing an accident insurance claim in Texas:

-Your car wreck lawyer in Houston will begin your claims process by sending a demand letter to the at-fault driver's insurance company.
+Your car accident lawyer in Houston will begin your claims process by sending a demand letter to the at-fault driver's insurance company.
 The demand letter will include details of the crash and the compensation amount you're requesting.
 Other details in the demand letter include the negligent driver's wrongful actions, the severity of your injuries, medical treatment, etc.

 When the insurance company receives your demand letter, they will conduct investigations to verify or refute your allegations.
 Texas laws mandate insurance companies to accept or reject your claim between 15-45 days.
 If they reject your claim, they must give you their reasons for doing so.

 Sometimes, insurance companies may accept your claim but offer you a lowball settlement.
 You don't have to accept their offer.
 Your car accident lawyer in Houston will negotiate your settlement with the insurance adjusters and arrive at a reasonable sum.